saiful-islam-niloy/age-of-villagers/README.md

    1. [Good](/../../issues?q=milestone:Good)
    1. [Excellent](/../../issues?q=milestone:Excellent)

-## How to communicate
+## How to Communicate
 1. If your query is related to an issue, comment below the issue.
 1. If it is a general question, comment below the discussion issue: [#3](/../../issues/3)
 1. Please do not discuss any solution approach in the discussion threads.
 Only ask for clarification.
 If you think your query will disclose a solution approach, please contact your course teachers privately.

-## Overview
-The game has a lot of features, of which you need to focus only on the village creation part.
-Therefore all the user stories are assumed to be of a _village editor_ user role.

-A village can have several types of objects like _house_, _tree_ and _water source_.
-There are also several nations available.
-Based on the nation, the objects may look different.
-For example, the house of the Inuits can be an igloo, whereas the house of the Bedouin can be a tent.

 ## Notes
 1. Some parts of the assignment may be changed later.
 If that happens, you will be notified about it.
 1. This is a design patterns assignment.
 That means code quality is very important.
 However, implementing functionality comes first.
-1. Implementing functionality that was not asked does NOT give you any extra credit.
+1. Implement only what has been asked.
+Implementing anything outside requirements does not give you any extra credit.